StreetScienceCommunity/DNAnalyzer/Stories/Readme.md

 To make it more fun we want to tell the game in a story.
 We have a few story ideas but we are not sure which is the most capturing.
 These short stories should get people interested in the game.
 It would be awesome if you could give us feedback on the stories below.

+## Storyes for the microbiome

 ### Story 1: Alien discovering the earth

 - [Google Slides](https://docs.google.com/presentation/d/1rhOmXrTEEv7h4ECyFz-zGUFNusMItufe2GqqXX1qySQ/edit?usp=sharing)

 During a space exploration, Sam, a curious young alien robot from a faraway galaxy, discovered a little blue planet in the Milky Way.
 As he approached it, he saw that it was water on top of a rocky planet with an atmosphere of nitrogen and oxygen.
 But wait, what are these little creatures everywhere?
 In the water, on the rocks and even flying in the atmosphere!
 In different shapes and sizes and they are even creating replicates of themselves!
 Is this called life?
 Sam had heard of life before but he thought it was a myth.
+Sam wants to self-replicating the kind of life of the earth on his planet.
+So he found out that the building plan seem to be the DNA.
+It has the same building blocks in all organisms but somehow has different ways of implementing life.
+Sam would like to learn more about this differences.

-Sam wanted to take different specimens home for his terrarium and to show their robot friends, but these fragile life creatures wouldn't make it through the wormholes intact.
+[//]: #  Sam wanted to take different specimens home for his terrarium and to show their robot friends, but these fragile life creatures wouldn't make it through the wormholes intact.
 Sam decided to examine and study how they function so they could build his own self-replicating creatures on his home planet.
 Can you help Sam to decipher the DNA?